Fentanyl-Client/Microsoft-Login/README.md

 or you can check the [releases](https://github.com/Fentanyl-Client/Microsoft-Login/releases/latest) for a compiled .jar.

+### Note
+You may need to install the dependencies seperately if you experience errors.

 ## Usage
 ### Cracked Login
 Cracked login is just a stub.
 Many clients include support for cracked accounts, but they have no login process.